driesbenoit/benchmark_R_Julia_Fortran/readme.md

 R version 4.0.4, Julia version 1.5.4 and the Fortran compiler I used was gfortran (GCC 10.2.0) with the -03 optimization flag.
 The Fortran code was compiled against the LAPACK/BLAS library (version 3.9.0).

-Note that for the Julia code, it was necessary to get the dot product out of the loop (in the Fortran code, this did not lead to a performance gain):
+Note that for the Julia code, it was necessary to get the dot product out of the loop (in the Fortran code, this did not led to a performance gain):
 ```julia
 # Draw new value for ystar